Karl Wittgenstein: Early life and career

-Karl had resisted in his youth the classical teaching methods which were imposed upon the children of Viennese bourgeoisie.
-Karl ran away from home at the age of eleven and at the age of seventeen had been expelled from school for an essay he wrote in which he denied the "immortality of the soul".
-His father, Hermann, continued in his desire to educate his son by hiring private tutors to ensure Karl passed his exams but Karl, again, ran away, staying in Vienna for a couple of months before fleeing to New York with little money and his violin.
+In his youth, Karl resisted the classical teaching methods imposed upon Viennese bourgeois children.
+He ran away from home at 11, and at 17 had been expelled from school for an essay he wrote in which he denied the "immortality of the soul".
+His father, Hermann, continued to educate him by hiring private tutors to ensure Karl passed his exams, but Karl ran away again, staying in Vienna for a couple of months before fleeing to New York with little money and his violin.
 Monk writes, "He managed nevertheless to maintain himself for over two years by working as a waiter, a saloon musician, a bartender and a teacher (of the violin, the horn, mathematics, German and anything else he could think of)."
 He returned to Vienna in 1867 and pursued his interest in engineering.
 After a year of education and an apprenticeship, Karl took the job of a draughtsman on the construction of a rolling mill in Bohemia, a post offered to him by Paul Kupelwieser, the brother of his brother-in-law.
-Karl rapidly rose through the company eventually taking over Kupelweiser as Managing Director within the space of five years.
-By the end of the nineteenth century, Karl Wittgenstein had become one of the wealthiest men in Europe and a leading figure in the iron and steel industry.
-In 1898, he retired from his posts and transferred much of his wealth to foreign equities, principally in the United States which protected the Wittgenstein family from the inflation in Vienna after the first world war.
+Karl rapidly rose through the company, taking over Kupelweiser as Managing Director within five years.
+By the end of the 19th century, Karl Wittgenstein was one of the wealthiest men in Europe and a leading figure in the iron and steel industry.
+In 1898, he retired from his posts and transferred much of his wealth to foreign equities, principally in the United States, which protected the Wittgenstein family from the inflation in Vienna after the First World War.